Culture-driven finance

 -

-Non-transferable credit history means newcomers are seen as high-risk, limiting their access to mainstream financial products.
+Non-transferable credit history limits access to mainstream products

 -